IND Queens Boulevard Line: Opening and expansion

 In August 1936, construction to Forest Hills was expected to be completed by the end of the year.
 The tracks were installed all the way to 178th Street, and the stations to Union Turnpike were completed.
 However, the stops to the east still needed to be tiled, have stairways, turnstiles and lighting installed.
 Only two additional contracts remained to be put up for bid, both the results of last minute changes.
 The first of the two changes was for finishing the Ely Avenue station which did not open with the initial segment to Roosevelt Avenue.
 The second of the two entails the eastern terminal of the line.
 Initially, express trains were planned to terminate at a station at 178th Street.
 However, the plans were changed to terminate the express trains at Parsons Boulevard, requiring the installation of switches.
 Since construction of the tunnel was already completed in this section, a few hundred feet of tunnel wall had to be removed to fit the two switches.
 In addition, a new tunnel roof and new side supports had to be constructed.
 Since the line's new terminal would be at 169th Street, the tracks at 178th Street would be used to turn back trains.
 This change led to protests from the Jamaica Estates Association.
 This change delayed the opening of the line from Union Turnpike to 169th Street.

 On November 19, 1936, Mayor Fiorello La Guardia announced that the line's extension to Union Turnpike would open on December 31, 1936.
 Accordingly, the line was extended east from Roosevelt Avenue to Union Turnpike on that date.
 The day before, a trial run was completed, with Mayor LaGuardia posing for a picture at the controls of the train.
 This extension cost $27 million, of which $5.8 million was for Jamaica Yard, $1.4 million was for real estate, $2.2 million, and $16.2 million for tunnels and tracks.

 In March 1937, the extension to 169th Street was expected to be opened on May 1, requiring work to be finished by April 3 and fully approved and tested by April 20.
-As of this point, minor station work remained, including the installation of light bulbs, withs the only major work left to be completed the final 200 feet in the 169th Street terminal.
+As of this point, minor station work remained, including the installation of light bulbs, with the only major work left to be completed the final 200 feet in the 169th Street terminal.
 Workers were working on installing the signaling for the two additional switches required.
 The Van Wyck Boulevard station was completed at the same time as the section of the line that opened to Union Turnpike on December 31, 1936.
 Work on the section east of Union Turnpike, including the eastern yard leads to Jamaica Yard, which was initially planned to be completed on October 20, 1936, was completed on March 31, 1937.